BV - private limited company in the Netherlands

 • The company runs a real risk with respect to its financing, licensing or leasing activities.
 The company has an equity at risk that corresponds to the functions performed.

 Failure to meet these requirements can lead to the company being denied a VAT/BTW number and/or a bank account.
 Banks usually require that at least one director is a Dutch resident.
-For these reasons Legalee recommends its clients to employ a Dutch resident (nationality not important) as one of its directors.
+For these reasons NordicHQ recommends its clients to employ a Dutch resident (nationality not important) as one of its directors.
 Registering a company without a local director is technically possible but you would not meet the Substance Requirements, which can have the aforementioned consequences.

 Structure